PRO-2684/castwright/README.md

 ## Features

-- **Painless scripting**: `castwright` scripts are very intuitive and similar to shell scripts, making it easy to understand, write, and maintain.
+- **Painless scripting**: `castwright` scripts are very intuitive and similar to an interactive shell, making it easy to understand, write, and maintain.

 ## Installation